pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 Amazon Relational Database Service (RDS) is a managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
 The most important use case is to provide a scalable, highly available, and cost-effective database solution without the need for managing the underlying infrastructure.

 #### 15. Can you increase the capacity of an existing RDS if yes tell me the steps
-Yes, you can increase the capacity of an existing RDS instance by modifying the instance size through the AWS Management Console or using the AWS CLI.
+- Yes, you can increase the capacity of an existing RDS instance by modifying the instance size through the AWS Management Console or - using the AWS CLI.
 Steps include:
-Select the RDS instance.
+-  the RDS instance.
-Choose "Modify."
+- Choose "Modify."
-Select a new instance type or storage allocation.
+- Select a new instance type or storage allocation.
-Apply the changes.
+- Apply the changes.

-#### 16. What is EC2?
-Types of EC2?
-Amazon Elastic Compute Cloud (EC2) provides scalable computing capacity in the AWS cloud.
-Types of EC2 instances include:
-General Purpose (e.g., t3, m5)
-Compute Optimized (e.g., c5)
-Memory Optimized (e.g., r5)
-Storage Optimized (e.g., i3)
-GPU Instances (e.g., p3)
-High Memory Instances

 #### 17. Suppose you create an EC2 without a key pair, can you access that EC2 instance?
 Without a key pair, you cannot use SSH to access the EC2 instance.
 You would need to use a different authentication method, such as a systems manager or user data to configure an access method.